Myeongil-dong: History

 The name of Myeongil was named after 'Myeongil-won' during Goryeo Dynasty in the 10th century.
 Myeongil-won was an accommodation facilities and duty station of renting or transferring horses for the Public officials who go a business trip.
 In modern times, Myeongil-dong was actually a part of Myeongil-ri, Gucheon-myeon, Gwangju, Gyeonggi-do Province, and then be included into Seoul in 1963.
 Even nowadays, the street of Gucheonmyeon-gil still exists.
 From the late 1970s to mid-1980s, large scale of falm and orchard were renovated into huge apartments complex built by Korea National Housing Corporation (currently Korea Land & Housing Corporation), Samick, Woosung, Hanyang and Hyundai Engineering and Construction and developed as one of new town in Seoul, along with Mok-dong and Sanggye-dong in the 1990s.
 In 1995, Seoul Subway Line 5 was passed through this area stopping at Godeok Station, Myeongil Station and Gubeundari Station.
-Currently, Myeongil-dong is well known for the location of Myungsung Presbyterian Church, E-mart Myeongil branch, Home plus Gangdong branch and neighborhood of Hanyoung Foreign Language High School.
+Currently, Myeongil-dong is well known for the location of Myungsung Presbyterian Church and neighborhood of Hanyoung Foreign Language High School.

 Area information

 The new 5-digit postal code for Myeongil-dong is 05257.

 The 6-digit postal code, used until 2015, was 134-070.
-134 is for Gangdong-gu and 070 is for Myeongil-dong.
+134 is for Gangdong District and 070 is for Myeongil-dong.